What is Hyperbaric Oxygen (HBO) Therapy?

 Hyperbaric oxygen therapy is a treatment in which the patient breathes 100% pure oxygen while inside a pressurized chamber.
 The air pressure inside a hyperbaric oxygen chamber is about two and a half times greater than the normal pressure in the atmosphere.
 This “hyperbaric” (or high pressure) dose of oxygen helps your blood carry more oxygen to your organs and tissues to promote wound healing.
 It also activates the white blood cells to fight infection.

-Hyperbaric oxygen therapy may be used as part of the treatment for certain conditions,
+Hyperbaric oxygen therapy may be used as part of the treatment for certain conditions, including the following:

-- Non-healing wounds, such as diabetic foot ulcers
+- Non-healing wounds, such as diabetic foot ulcers otherwise known as Diabetic Wounds of the Lower Extremity (DWLE)

-- Chronic bone infection (chronic refractory osteomyelitis)
+- Chronic bone infections (chronic refractory osteomyelitis)

 - Injury to skin or bone as a side effect from radiation therapy